 “All truly great thoughts are conceived by walking” –Friedich Nietzsche

-I have had a lot of stresses lately (professional, personal, and health-related).
-Yet when I think about my current situation it does not feel like a new thing.
-My daily struggles are a song that I have heard over and over again throughout my 44 years on this earth.
+I have had a lot of stress lately (professional, personal, and health-related).
+Yet when I think about my current situation, it does not feel like a new thing.
+My daily struggles are a song that I have heard repeatedly throughout my 44 years on this earth.
 It is nothing new.
-If hardship has not externally come into my life, my ego does a great job of creating mental baggage.
+If hardship has not externally come into my life, my ego does a great job creating mental baggage.
 I worry too much.

 Mental baggage is heavy.
-For the most part, I cope with this stress quite well but occasionally I get paralyzed by it.
-A common theme about mental paralysis that I have noticed is that I feel that I have no control over the situation.
+For the most part, I cope with this stress quite well, but occasionally I get paralyzed by it.
+A common theme about mental paralysis that I have noticed is that I feel no control over the situation.
 It is hard to cope when my mind goes on strike and moves into a survival mode.
-Essentially, my coping gets lost at the point that the stresses feel stronger than my personal will power.
+Essentially, my coping gets lost because the stresses feel stronger than my personal will power.

-It is very important to exercise some measure of action even when we feel beaten down (whether externally or internally).
+It is very important to exercise some action measures even when we feel beaten down (whether externally or internally).
 Taking action is the first step in taking back control or the reigns and building momentum back to a wellness state.

 Pure and simple: NATURE.